mananjhaveri/midas_iiitd_task_nlp/README.md

 However, there's one more thing to be done.

-If check the value counts of different labels, we may see that some have counts as low as 2.
+If we check the value counts of different labels, we may see that some have counts as low as 1 and 2.
 This is not a typical scenario for Machine Learning.
-Wroking with such small number of sample for category will surely lead to unfavourable results.
+Working with such small number of samples for a category will surely lead to unfavourable results.
 Best option is to get more data.
 Since that is not possible meanwhile, I chose to drop all rows having categories with count less than 25.

-Now, there are n unique categories for classification.
+Now, there are 26 unique categories for classification.

 <img src="media/cat_counts_2.jpg" alt="counts of categories">